ecart18/Semi-tracker/README.md

 - PyTorch 1.4 or higher.
 - CUDA 9.2 or higher if you need train deep learning model with gpu.

-**Steps of using Semi-Tracker:**
+**Steps of using Cell-Tracker:**

 0. Install Python ref to [Download Python](https://www.python.org/downloads/)

-1. Install Semi-Tracker in virtualenv to keep your environment clean:
+1. Install Cell-Tracker in virtualenv to keep your environment clean:

     ##### on macOS/Linux
     ```
     pip install virtualenv  # or pip install -i https://pypi.tuna.tsinghua.edu.cn/simple virtualenv
-    virtualenv --python=python3 SemiTrackerEnv
+    virtualenv --python=python3 CellTrackerEnv
-    cd SemiTrackerEnv
+    cd CellTrackerEnv
     source ./bin/activate
     ```
     Optional: After use, shutdown virtual environment with